kaapstorm/pregnant_justice/src/06_doula.rst

 "Best school in Connecticut," confirmed Herman.

 Molly didn't think so.
 "Yeah, if your baby has XY chromosomes, and can pass as a boy by the age of 15, I would not recommend Avon.
-No, let's put that differently: I will come back here, and shout at you, as loud as I can, for as long as I can."
+No, let me put that differently: I will come back here, and shout at you, as loud as I can, for as long as I can, until you put him down for a different school."

 "Why, what's wrong with Avon?"
 Herman's loyalties were being tested.